How to Write a Press Release Boilerplate in 5 Steps (+ Examples)

 Bottom Line

-The job of the press release boilerplate is to concisely tell the reader the most important and compelling details about your business.
-In one short paragraph, a reader should have a solid grasp of what your business does, a call to action and link to your website or landing page, or who to contact for additional information supporting your brand and goals.
+The job of a press release boilerplate is to concisely tell journalists the most important and compelling details about your business.
+In one short paragraph, readers should have a solid grasp of what your business does, a call to action and link to your website or landing page, and who to contact for additional information supporting your brand and goals.
+Follow the steps and boilerplate examples above to write an effective boilerplate for your press release.